A Nonlocal diffusion model with $H^1$ convergence for Dirichlet Boundary: Laplacian spectra

 Finally, we are ready to derive the convergence results for eigenvalues and eigenfunctions.
 The following results are stated with the help of the Riesz spectral projection.
 Let $X$ be a complex Banach space and $L: X \rightarrow X$ be a compact linear operator.
 The resolvent set $\rho(L)$ is given by the complex numbers $z \in \mathbb{C}$ such that $z-L$ is bijective.
 The spectrum of $L$ is $\sigma(L)=\mathbb{C} \backslash \rho(L)$.
 It is well known that $\sigma(L)$ is a countable set with no limit points other than zero.
 All non-zero values in $\sigma(L)$ are eigenvalues.
 If $\lambda$ is a nonzero eigenvalue of $L$, and given a closed smooth curve $\Gamma \subset \rho(L)$ which encloses the eigenvalue $\lambda$ and no other elements of $\sigma(L)$, the Riesz spectral projection associated with $\lambda$ is defined by

 Then we have the following theorem, giving us the convergence results of eigenvalues and eigenfunctions.
 The proof is similar to Theorem 4.3 in \cite{tao2020convergence}.
-Nonetheless, we provide the proof in the appendix for completeness.
+Nonetheless, we provide the proof in \Cref{subsec:7.4} for completeness.

 \begin{theorem}[\cite{tao2020convergence}] Let $\lambda_{m}$ be the m-th largest eigenvalue of $T$ with multiplicity $\alpha_{m}$ and $\phi_{m}^{k}, k=1, \cdots, \alpha_{m}$ be the normalized eigenfunctions corresponding to $\lambda_{m}$.
 Let $\lambda_{m}^\delta$ be the m-th largest eigenvalue of $T_\delta$.
 Let $\gamma_{m}=\min _{j \leq m}\left|\lambda_{j}-\lambda_{j+1}\right|$ and